Chapter 14: Standards & Guidelines

 4. Review research covering existing standards and guidelines, including ones from other organizations if applicable.

-5. Contact the SAC chair, who will provide the name of the SAC committee member designated as the SAC liaison for the project.
+5. Contact the SC chair, who will provide the name of the SC committee member designated as the SC liaison for the project.

 6. Develop a working paper defining the goals of the standards or guidelines project, the structure of the proposed document, the timetable for its development, and its supporting requirements (staff, funding, etc.).
 Topics often addressed in this draft include purpose, audience, type of standard (service, performance, or procedural), content and organizational outlines, methodology, terminology, qualitative principles, quantifiable instruments, performance measures, levels of detail and key references.

 7. Distribute the working paper for comment in committee and section publications where applicable, or in other venues appropriate to the specific standard or guideline.
-Include the SAC chair, SAC liaison and the ACRL staff liaison to SAC in this distribution.
+Include the SC chair, SC liaison and the ACRL staff liaison to SC in this distribution.

 8. Review comments and determine project's feasibility.